-Using physical thermal deaeration technology to reduce oxygen content in water by heating the boiler feed water to boiling point.
-This method is relatively simple to operate, but has shortcoming such as easy vaporization and high energy consumption.
-The vacuum deaeration technology is used for boilers with poor thermal deoxidation effect, and satisfactory oxygen removal effect can be obtained.
+Using physical thermal deaeration technology to reduce the oxygen content in water by heating the boiler feed water to boiling point.
+This method is relatively simple to operate but has shortcomings such as easy vaporization and high energy consumption.
+The vacuum deaeration technology is used for boilers with poor thermal deoxidation effect, and a satisfactory oxygen removal effect can be obtained.

 2NaSo3 + O2 → 2Na2So4

 At the same time, the oxygenation in the boiler feedwater can be effectively increased by electrochemical means.
 This promotes the passivation of the boiler metal surface and forms an oxide film on the surface.
 Thereby playing the purpose of anti-corrosion.

 At present, the main wastewater of the power plant is basically discharged by pretreatment after chemical treatment.
 This is easy to cause local water and soil pollution.
 Moreover, the phosphate used in the chemical treatment causes eutrophication of the water body.
 This seriously jeopardizes the local aquatic environment.
 With the increasing emphasis on environmental issues, power plants should take certain measures to achieve zero or green emissions of wastewater.